Aftaputra/Microscope-OF/apidocs/dev/README.md

 * Run the following command:

 `openflexure-microscope-server --fallback -c ./ofm_config_simulation.json`

+> Note: If you would like more detailed logging information from both the OpenFlexure Microscope server and the LabThings server, you can add the `--debug` argument to the end of the above command to activate `DEBUG` level logs.

 * Open the address displayed in the terminal in any browser.
 * To close the simulation server, return to the terminal and press `ctrl + c`.